UUHash: How it works

 Finally, the bitwise complement of smallhash (still zero for files up to 300 KiB) is XORed together with the file size in bytes.
 The 160-bit UUHash is now the concatenation of the 128-bit MD5 hash and the final 32-bit smallhash value.

 Test Vectors

-Given are hashes (base64 and hex) for strings of various lengths containing only 0x00 or 0xFF bytes:
+Given below are hashes (base64 and hex) for strings of various lengths containing only 0x00 or 0xFF bytes, generated by sig2dat.

-Notice that all strings that have a complete MD5 chunk have the same 128-bit prefix.
+Note here that all strings that have a complete MD5 chunk have the same 128-bit prefix because their first chunks are the same (either 0x00 or 0xFF).
 For files that have the same number of chunks the CRC part differs only because of the included file length (all chunks are identical, or this weren't the case).
 For files up to 300 KiB, the file length can be extracted from the last four bytes of the hash; smallhash is ~0.

 Sig2Dat

 The name UUHash derives from the sig2dat utility which creates URIs referencing files on Kazaa.
 These URIs are of the form: